wk1093/hextone/README.md

-# Modular Hexagonal Midi Controller
+# Hextone

+A modular hexagonal midi controller.

 ## Folder Structure
 - software/ - Software that runs on the computer plugged into the controller